MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sharepoint-onedrive-error-message.md

 1. In the new SharePoint admin center, select **Sites** > <a href="https://go.microsoft.com/fwlink/?linkid=2185220" target="_blank">**Active sites**</a>.

-2. Select the site that you want to share, and then select **Sharing**.
+2. Select the site that you want to share from, and then select **Sharing**.

 3. Make sure that either **New and existing guests** or **Anyone** is selected, and if you made changes, select **Save**.